timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 # Build a histogram in Grafana
-You can use a histogram to graphically represent a distribution of discrete or continuous data at a specific time or interval.
-Histograms are often used to analyze the spread or distribution of financial instruments.
+Histograms show how data is distributed.
+You can use one to graph the number of data points that fall into buckets on some scale.
+For example, histograms are often used to show the spread of financial instruments.

-Histograms are used to answer questions like:
+They can answer questions like:

 * What is the distribution of the Meta stock price today?
 * What was the transaction volume distribution of AMD stock last week?
 * What was the distribution of daily returns of the S&P in the past year?

-Grafana has the ability to convert 3 distinct formats of data delivery into histograms.
+## Data for Grafana histograms
+With Grafana, you can plot a histogram by providing data in 1 of 3 formats.
 Each comes with its own benefits and challenges:

-* **Raw data**: This method does not require pre-bucketing or aggregating of data.
+* **Raw data**: This method does not require you to pre-bucket or pre-aggregate the data.
-  Instead, it returns all raw data points in a certain window.
-This increases the accuracy of the histogram, but requires more CPU, memory, and network usage, because all bucketing is done in the browser.
+  It increases histogram accuracy.
+But it requires more CPU, memory, and network usage, because all bucketing is done in the browser.
 This could lead to severe performance issues.
-* **Pre-bucketed data**: This format contains data that has been pre-bucketed by the data source.
-The Grafana documentation refers to features built into Elastic Search's histogram bucket aggregation, or Prometheus' histogram metric as examples.
-The Grafana documentation states that any data source can output pre-bucketed data as long as it meets the data format requirements.
+* **Pre-bucketed data**: You need to configure the data source to pre-bucket your data.
+According to the Grafana documentation, any source can output pre-bucketed data for a histogram, as long as it meets the data format requirements.
+For example, it suggests that you can use Elastic Search's histogram bucket aggregation or Prometheus' histogram metric.
-* **Aggregated data**: Grafana also accepts aggregated time bucket data.
-Such data can be easily queried using Timescale's `time_bucket()` hyperfunction.
-  However, this also works with the `date_trunc` postgres function.
-Grafana will automatically select a bucket size (~10% of the total range of data) and bucket the aggregated data appropriately.
+* **Aggregated data**: Grafana also accepts pre-aggregated time-bucket data.
+You can aggregate your data using TimescaleDB's `time_bucket` function or PostgreSQL's `date_trunc` function.
+To create the histogram, Grafana further buckets the aggregated data.
+It automatically selects a bucket size, which is about 10% of your data's total range.

 <highlight type="note">
 Histograms are great for analyzing the spread or distribution of data, but they